Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: The non-Lefschetz Locus for Graded Modules

 \section{The non-Lefschetz Locus for Graded Modules}

 We now turn our attention to the more general setting of working over $S = \mbk[x_1,\ldots, x_r$], with $\mbk$ an algebraically closed field of characteristic zero.
 All modules considered will be finitely generated.
-Let $N = \bds_{j\in\ints} N_j$ be a graded Artinian module.
-In particular, $N$ has finite length.
+Let $N = \bds_{j\in\ints} N_j$ be a graded Artinian module, so it has finite length.
+We also use $\mfm$ to denote the graded irrelvant ideal $(x_1,\ldots, x_r)$ of $S$.